naldin/mug/README_EN.md

     motor turn on through a buttom.
 It works well, but push the buttom every time to mix the hot chocolate was so boring.
 Then I thought use a microcontroller to control the motor.
-Using an small ATtiny13A SMD, a trasistor, resistor led and capacitor I made an automatic system for this mug.
+Using an small ATtiny13A SMD, a transistor, resistor led and capacitor I made an automatic system for this mug.
     Do you can see how it works below.
 The ATtiny used is a 13A, it is important because the working voltage is between 1.8V and 5.5V, as the mug use two AAA battery and the ATtiny without "A" works between 2.7V and 5.5V, with the drop